Nonplanar n-ary rooted trees as a quotient of RoseTree α #

 Instances For

-The depth (longest root-to-leaf path) of a nonplanar tree.
+The depth (longest root-to-leaf path in vertices) of a nonplanar tree.

 Instances For